kael002/leaderboard/readme.md

 * CSS controls animation of transitions

 ##Parameters
-*max
+- max
-Default : 10
+--Default : 10
-Indicates the number of items shown in the list *interval
+--Indicates the number of items shown in the list
+- interval
-Default : 10
+--Default : 10
-Time in seconds to poll new data
+--Time in seconds to poll new data
-*elemId
+-elemId
-Default : ''leaderboard''
+--Default : ''leaderboard''
-The element that the leaderboard will be inserted into.
+--The element that the leaderboard will be inserted into.
 If the element can not be found, an empty div will be created and attached to the end of the document.
-*sort
+-sort
-Default : "sort"
+--Default : "sort"
-Name of the attribute in the polled data that the list is sorted on.
+--Name of the attribute in the polled data that the list is sorted on.
-*display
+-display
-Default : function that returns a string representation of the data item Use this to define a function which formats the contents of each item in the list.
+--Default : function that returns a string representation of the data item --Use this to define a function which formats the contents of each item in the list.
 The function will pass in a single argument that is an item object.
 You may return a string or an dom element

 return string
 ```js